 “Morning Songs” – RCF 400

-Beth Ann Fennelly will read from and discuss her work, including Unmentionables (2008).
+Beth Ann Fennelly will read from and discuss her work, will read from and discuss “her most recent work Heating & Cooling: 52 Micro-Memoirs and Unmentionables (2008).
 Nightbird admission tickets are $15 each (seniors and students $10) available on-line at https://www.brownpapertickets.com/event/4026338 or by sending a self-addressed envelope and check payable to HoCoPoLitSo, 10901 Little Patuxent Parkway, Horowitz Center 200, Columbia, MD 21044.
 A book signing will follow.

 For more information, call HoCoPoLitSo at (443) 518-4568 or email email@example.com.

-Beth Ann Fennelly teaches in the MFA Program at the University of Mississippi, where she was named Outstanding Teacher of the Year.
+Beth Ann Fennelly teaches and directs the MFA Program at the University of Mississippi, where she was named Outstanding Teacher of the Year.
 She’s won grants and awards from the National Endowment of the Arts, the United States Artists, a Pushcart, and a Fulbright to Brazil.
-Fennelly has published three poetry books: Open House (2002), Tender Hooks (2004), and Unmentionables (2008), a book of nonfiction, Great with Child (2006), and The Tilted World (2013), a novel she co-authored with her husband, Tom Franklin.
-Her newest book is Heating & Cooling: 52 Micro-Memoirs (2017).
+Fennelly has published three poetry books: Open House (2002), Tender Hooks (2004), and Unmentionables (2008).
+Her book of essays, Great with Child: Letters to a Young Mother” (2006), “may be the best book ever to give for a baby shower” noted the Tampa Tribune and The Tilted World (2013), a novel she co-authored with her husband, Tom Franklin.
 Fennelly and Franklin live in Oxford with their three children.

 Teri Ellen Cross Davis is the author of Haint, published by Gival Press and winner of the 2017 Ohioana Book Award for Poetry.
 A Cave Canem fellow, she has been awarded residencies at Hedgebrook, the Soul Mountain Writer’s Retreat, the Virginia Center for Creative Arts and the Fine Arts Work Center in Provincetown.
 She is on the Advisory Council of Split This Rock (a biennial poetry festival in Washington, DC), a semi-finalist judge for the National Endowment for the Arts Poetry Out Loud and a member of the Black Ladies Brunch Collective.
 Her work has been published in many anthologies including: Bum Rush The Page: A Def Poetry Jam, Gathering Ground: A Reader Celebrating Cave Canem’s First Decade, Growing Up Girl, Full Moon on K Street: Poems About Washington, DC, Check the Rhyme: An Anthology of Female Poets & Emcees, The Golden Shovel Anthology: New Poems Honoring Gwendolyn Brooks and Not Without Our Laughter: poems of joy, humor, and sexuality.
 She is the Poetry Coordinator for the Folger Shakespeare Library in Washington, D.C. and lives in Maryland with her husband, poet Hayes Davis and their two children.